pramnora/javascript/programs/web-apps/001/README.md

 -----

-Each HTML web page...inside of the [body - /body] tags section...contains 4 x sub sections to each page...
+Each [.html] web page...inside of the [body - /body] tags section...contains 4 x sub sections to each page...

 - nav - /nav
 - header - /header